 How to Apply

-Any organization that meets the requirements set forth in the Request for Applications (RFA) may apply.
+Any organization that meets the requirements in the Request for Applications (RFA) may apply.
 Types of organizations could include:

 • for-profit businesses.

-The organization that applies for a grant must administer the grant and receive, disburse, and account for grant funds.
+The organization that applies for a grant must administer the grant and also receive, disburse, and account for grant funding.

-• be completed in their entirety and contain all required sections of the application, including applicant information, project description, project budget and justification, workplan and project evaluation plan, and statutory/program assurances;
+• be completed in their entirety and contain all required sections of the application, including applicant information, project description, project budget and justification, workplan and project evaluation plan, and statutory and program assurances;

 • be responsive to all RFA requirements;